01 of 04

 - Join the rows and press.

-- Use 2" wide dark black strips to create inner butted borders for the quilt.
-If you're a new quilter, read How to Sew Borders to a Quilt before measuring and sewing.
+- Use 2-inch-wide dark black strips to create inner butted borders for the quilt.

 - Press seam allowances towards the borders.

-- Use 5-1/2" wide strips to create the outer border.
+- Use 5.5-inch-wide strips to create the outer border.
 Press seam allowances towards the borders.
 Press the quilt top again.

 - Mark for quilting if necessary.
 Sandwich with batting and backing and baste.
 Quilt the quilt, and then remove excess batting and backing, squaring up corners carefully if necessary.